AlunAlun/eth-crypto-local/README.md

 1. Install node and npm

+2. Clone this repo and navigate to the directory

+3. Run: npm install

-2. Instally browserify globally with: npm install -g browserify
+4. Install browserify globally with: npm install -g browserify

-3. Run: browserify main.js -s freeverse -o bundle.js
+5. Run: browserify main.js -s freeverse -o bundle.js

-4. Copy bundle.js and reference it in the html of your webapp
+6. Copy the newly created bundle.js and reference it in the html of your webapp

-5. Call: freeverse.decrypt(...) in client-side javascript
+7. Call: freeverse.decrypt(<var>) in client-side javascript, where <var> is the encrypted web3 address passed by the Freeverse webmarket as a URL parameter